Hero-Solutions/Arthub-Ensor/README.md

 This CSV will be required by the Imagehub later on.

 Your ResourceSpace installation also requires a specific set of metadata fields.
-You can set this up by using the resourcespace_metadata_fields.sql file included in this project, this will drop and recreate the resource_type_field table.
+You can set this up by using the resourcespace_metadata_fields.sql file included in the [Imagehub](https://github.com/Hero-Solutions/Imagehub/tree/ensor) project, this will drop and recreate the resource_type_field table.

 Certain metadata fields, most notably dropdown lists (for example Publisher and Cleared for usage) need to be prefilled with the necessary values before adding resources.
-This can be done either manually through the admin console of ResourceSpace or by using the resourcespace_node_values.sql included in this project.
+This can be done either manually through the admin console of ResourceSpace or by using the resourcespace_node_values.sql included in the [Imagehub](https://github.com/Hero-Solutions/Imagehub/tree/ensor) project.

 The Imagehub itself also requires its very own database containing a table 'iiif_manifest' according to the following structure:
 ```